Traditional markets for western Canadian natural gas are changing.

 Canadian energy for Canadians

 While shipments of western Canadian natural gas have been declining to eastern Canadian markets, the trend does not need to continue.
 Responsibly developed Canadian natural gas can continue to serve markets in eastern Canada using existing infrastructure.
-That’s why natural gas producers are currently exploring market opportunities with transmission pipelines to make western Canadian natural gas more competitive in those markets.
-An agreement would benefit consumers and governments across the country.
+That’s why natural gas producers are exploring market opportunities with transmission pipelines to make western Canadian natural gas more competitive in those markets.

 Experience shows that having multiple supply sources is a key component of a sound energy strategy.
 In fact, this will provide a reliable natural gas supply alternative, lower the risks associated with depending on a single source of supply and enhance energy security with pan-Canadian benefits.